grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Inside, Captain Percy joined Hemi at the navigation table.

-"The most pressing problem," said Hemi not even waiting for her to ask, "is the batteries are basically gone.
+"The most pressing problem," said Hemi not even waiting for her to ask, "is the batteries are nearly entirely depleted.
 Even running extremely judiciously, we have a range of a few nautical miles at best."
 He used a compass to draw a dotted line around their position showing what was within range.
 It was a completely barren section of the chart in the middle of the ocean.
 It was nowhere.

 "Not even close huh?
 Well, that just leaves us with the less than ideal option of accepting help from someone."